Narcolepsy

 (See also Approach to the Patient With a Sleep or Wakefulness Disorder.)

 The cause of narcolepsy is unknown.
-In Europe, Japan, and the US, incidence is 0.2 to 1.6/1000.
+In Europe, Japan, and the United States, incidence is 0.2 to 1.6/1000 (1).
 Narcolepsy is equally common in both sexes.

 Narcolepsy is strongly associated with specific human leukocyte antigen (HLA) haplotypes, but the cause is not thought to be genetic.
-Concordance in twins is low (25%), suggesting a prominent role for environmental factors, which often trigger the disorder.
-The neuropeptide hypocretin-1 is deficient in cerebrospinal fluid (CSF) of narcoleptic animals and most human patients, suggesting that the cause may be HLA–associated autoimmune destruction of hypocretin-containing neurons in the lateral hypothalamus.
+Concordance in twins is low (approximately 25% in type 1 narcolepsy [3]), suggesting a prominent role for environmental factors, which often trigger the disorder.
+The neuropeptide hypocretin-1 is deficient in cerebrospinal fluid (CSF) of narcoleptic animals and human patients with type 1 narcolepsy, suggesting that the cause may be HLA–associated autoimmune destruction of hypocretin-containing neurons in the lateral hypothalamus.

 Narcolepsy features dysregulation of the timing and control of rapid eye movement (REM) sleep.
 Therefore, REM sleep intrudes into wakefulness and into the transition from wakefulness to sleep.
-Many symptoms of narcolepsy result from postural muscle paralysis and vivid dreaming, which characterize REM.
+Many symptoms of patients with type 1 narcolepsy result from postural muscle paralysis and vivid dreaming, which characterize REM.

 Dream Myths